Enforcement and Compliance, International Trade Administration, Department of Commerce.

 End Further Info

 Start Supplemental Information

-On March 14, 2019, based on timely filed requests for review, in accordance with 19 CFR 351.221(c)(1)(i), we initiated an administrative review of the antidumping duty order on welded line pipe from Korea.
+On February 6, 2020, based on timely requests for review, in accordance with 19 CFR 351.221(c)(1)(i), we initiated an administrative review of the antidumping duty order on welded line pipe from Korea.

 For a complete description of the events that followed the initiation of this review, see the Preliminary Decision Memorandum.

 The merchandise subject to the order is welded line pipe.

 The product is currently classified under the following Harmonized Tariff Schedule of the United States (HTSUS) item numbers: 7305.11.1030, 7305.11.1060, 7305.11.5000, 7305.12.1030, 7305.12.1060, 7305.12.5000, 7305.19.1030, 7305.19.5000, 7306.19.1010, 7306.19.1050, 7306.19.5110, and 7306.19.5150.
 Although the HTSUS numbers are provided for convenience and for customs purposes, the written product description remains dispositive.